 The Hermitage Hotel ringed by magnificent snow-capped peaks of the Southern Alps, is a world-renowned tourist destination and has been an icon of superior accommodation and dining since 1884.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.1 hours

-Leaving the alpine region of Mt Cook, you'll travel through the lakeside town of Twizel, then a little further to Omarama - the gliding capital of New Zealand.
-Continue on over the Lindis Pass, one of New Zealand’s highest roads with a summit of 971 meters.
-Arrive in the quaint village of Tarras, then continue on a short way to the historic Bendigo Reserve, one of Otago’s original gold mining settlements.
+Leaving the alpine region of Aoraki Mt Cook, you'll travel through the lakeside town of Twizel, then a little further to Omarama the gliding capital of New Zealand.
+Continue on over the Lindis Pass, one of New Zealand's highest roads with a summit of 971 metres.
+Arrive in the quaint village of Tarras, then continue on a short way to the historic Bendigo Reserve, one of Otago's original gold mining settlements.Follow the road to Cromwell, and keep going through the sheer cliffs of the Kawarau Gorge towards Gibbston, one of New Zealand's premier wine growing regions.
+See the historic Kawarau Bridge where you can bungy jump or relax and watch others take the plunge.
+Approaching Queenstown, the Remarkables mountain range comes into view as you arrive into the adventure capital of New Zealand.

-Known as the adventure capital of the world, Queenstown is home to many adrenaline-inducing activities.
-Nestled on the shores of Lake Wakatipu, this alpine town is surrounded by towering mountains.
-Each of the seasons has its own special vibe, and most adrenaline-filled activities can be accessed year-round.
+Queenstown known in Māori as Tāhuna, is home to many adrenaline-inducing activities.
+Nestled on the shores of Lake Wakatipu, this alpine town has very distinct seasons, and most adrenaline-filled activities can be accessed year-round.
 Queenstown is home to jet boating, bungy jumping, rafting, skydiving, paragliding, and even indoor thrills.
 If you want that rush - head out on the Shotover Jet, dive off the Nevis Bungy, freefall on the Canyon Swing, or Zip line the Gondola.
 While arguably the brightest gem in New Zealand’s crown, Queenstown offers far more than an action-packed getaway.
 If you’re looking for a slightly slower pace, there are plenty of recreational activities, including hiking and biking trails to explore, guided tours, boat cruises, scenic flights, or spa and wellness options to help you get away.
 Head to the lakefront, eat at one of the al fresco eateries, and soak up the local vibes; catch a ride on the iconic 100-year-old steamship the TSS Earnslaw; or take the Skyline Gondola and enjoy bird's-eye views of the Remarkables mountain ranges and Lake Wakatipu.
-Pack a picnic and go for a hike, only 20 minutes from Central Queenston, Coronet Peak opens for summer sightseeing.
+Pack a picnic and go for a hike, only 20 minutes from Central Queenstown, Coronet Peak opens for summer sightseeing.
 You can ride the Peak Gondola to the top for panoramic views and hike the trails, or go for a bike ride on many excellent biking trails.
 In winter, Queenstown becomes a world-class winter resort, with four ski areas and a range of activities, bars, restaurants, and ways to relax and unwind.
-A must-visit spot in Queenstown, Fergburger is famous for its mouthwatering gourmet burgers.
-Expect long queues, but the wait is definitely worth it for their delicious and generously sized burgers.
-Located on the waterfront, Botswana Butchery offers a sophisticated dining experience with a focus on premium meats and seafood.
-Enjoy stunning views of Lake Wakatipu while indulging in their expertly crafted dishes.If you're looking for something quick and tasty, stop by Fergbaker, an extension of Fergburger.
-Indulge in their delectable selection of pies, pastries, and sweet treats, perfect for a snack on the go.
-Mrs Ferg Gelateria is a great spot to sample some delicious homemade gelato.

 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.Driving distance and time (approximate) for this leg: 257 kms / 159 miles : 3.0 hours
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.Driving distance and time (approximate) for this leg: 257 kms / 159 miles : 3.0 hours

 For those keen on Lord Of The Rings this is the tour for you.
 Go on a scenic adventure through some of the iconic locations used in the filming.
 Although none of the sets are left behind, the landscapes will be instantly recognisable.
 Follow the shores of Lake Wakatipu to the small town of Glenorchy and enjoy the spectacular views of the Remarkables Range as you drive.
-From Glenorchy you'll head into the beech forests of Paradise, located on the outskirts of Mount Aspiring National Park - before heading up the dart valley and back.
+From Glenorchy, you'll head into the beech forests of Paradise, located on the outskirts of Mount Aspiring National Park - before heading up the Dart Valley and back.
 Film locations you'll see include Isengard, Lothlorien, Ithilien Camp and the Seat of Seeing.

 Your accommodation: Scenic Suites Queenstown

 Fly along the Shotover River to the scene where Arwen turns to face the Nazgul at the Ford of Bruinen.
 Fly over the mountain range from the opening scene of The Two Towers on the way to landing on a glacier alongside the Misty Mountains and get a sense of what it might be like to cross The Redhorn Pass.
-Head across to Glenorchy via the Dart Valley and Mount Earnslaw to see the natural features you may better recognise as Isengard, Amon Hen and Lothlorien.
+Head across to Glenorchy via the Dart Valley and Mount Earnslaw to see the natural features you may better recognize as Isengard, Amon Hen, and Lothlorien.
 Experience a second landing amongst one of these scenes to truly feel immersed in Middle-earth.

 Queenstown is well known for its adventure sports and activities but it also a great network of walking tracks and trails to suit all abilities and time frames.
 The department of conservation office located on Shotover Street can offer local advice on the conditions of walking tracks.